lixxel/IncursionSchedule/README.md

 Run ```createTrigger()``` once to begin the hourly check.
 If you make any mistakes, run ```deleteTrigger()``` to clear out the triggers.

 ![Incursion Schedule](IncursionSchedule.PNG?raw=true "Incursion Schedule")

-I plan to extend this to include Legion invasions as well.